-The Town of Erin owns, operates and maintains two residential drinking water systems; the Erin Municipal Water System and the Hillsburgh Municipal Water System.
+The Town of Erin owns two residential drinking water systems; the Erin Municipal Water System and the Hillsburgh Municipal Water System.

 Erin Municipal Water System

 The Erin Municipal Water System is a ground water supply system serving a population of approximately 2500 residential and commercial customers in the former Village of Erin, Municipality of the Town of Erin.
 There are 872 residential and 108 non-residential properties connected.
 The Erin Water System also supplies water to Stanley Park that contains 97 mobile homes and 11 cottages.
 The Bel-Erin Subdivision Well Supply was taken out of service and connected to the Erin Well Supply System on November 12th, 2003.
 The Mountainview Subdivision Well Supply was taken out of service and connected to the Erin Well Supply System on October 30th, 2003.
 The Erin distribution system has 26 km of watermain.

 The water is supplied from two wells drilled into the fractured limestone bedrock, with a total rated capacity of 4,128 m3/d.
 The pressure in most of the Erin Municipal Water System is maintained by a 1,700-m3 water tower, however sixty-five residences in the Erin Heights subdivision requires a booster pump main to maintain adequate pressure.